freeCodeCamp/2016-new-coder-survey/survey-reveals-diversity-in-the-learn-to-code-movement.md

-# Survey Reveals Diversity in the “Learn to Code” Movement
+# Survey Reveals Diversity in the â€œLearn to Codeâ€ Movement

 Posted by Loren Shure, June 27, 2016